okuramasafumi/alba/README.md

 ## Documentation

-You can find the documentation on [RubyDoc](https://rubydoc.info/github/okuramasafumi/alba).
+You can find the documentation on [GitHub Pages](https://okuramasafumi.github.io/alba/).

 ## Features